City Website Formatting Guide

 Bold Text

-Acceptable for emphasizing key information, such as telephone numbers or essential text.
-Bold text is utilized by screen readers to draw attention to very specific information.
-Use of bold text should be limited and focused.
-Not intended for formatting information.
+Use to emphasizing key information, like telephone numbers or essential text, and should be limited and focused.
+Bold text is used by screen readers to draw attention to very specific information.
+Not intended for formatting.

 Do not bold hyperlinks or headers.